-In this edition of Instagram Follow Friday, you’ll find one Alpha Collective member all about portraiture, and another documenting her travels with her furry companions.
+In this edition of Instagram Follow Friday, you’ll find one photographer who is all about portraiture, and another documenting her travels with her furry companions.
 You’ll also see three other Sony photographers, including a Sony Artisan, capturing the outdoors both day and night.
 Don’t forget to tag your own posts on Instagram with #BeAlpha and follow @SonyAlpha for your own chance to be featured.

 He is both a photographer and an outdoors junkie.
 When these worlds collide, you’ll find an Instagram account with a lot to look at.